wormhole-foundation/docs.wormhole.com/docs/reference/environments/evm/best-practices.md

 # Best Practices

-The Wormhole contracts were designed in a manner such that composability is the default, but maximizing composability requires thatcross chain application developers follow certain conventions around the sending and receiving of messages.
+The Wormhole contracts were designed in a manner such that composability is the default, but maximizing composability requires that cross chain application developers follow certain conventions around the sending and receiving of messages.

 # Sending Messages

-When sending messages, you should follow the same paradigm as is used by the Wormhole modules, namely
+When sending messages, you should follow the same pattern as is used by the Wormhole modules, namely

 - Don't couple the message emission to the message delivery
 - Pass through all the optional arguments (like nonce)